 In addition to various reforms set forth in the Dodd-Frank Act, the US agencies have released several inter-agency guidance documents regarding loan underwriting standards.
 In March 2013, the banking agencies issued updated guidance outlining principles related to safe and sound leveraged lending activities for banks operating in the United States.
 The agencies revisited the guidance in response to deteriorating underwriting standards on leveraged loans, substantial growth in issuance and significant participation of unregulated non-bank entities.
-The Interagency Guidance on Leveraged Lending replaced inter-agency guidance on this topic from 2001 and takes a more detailed and prescriptive approach than its pre-economic crisis predecessor.
+The Interagency Guidance on Leveraged Lending replaced inter-agency guidance on this topic from 2001 and takes a more detailed and prescriptive approach than its pre-crisis predecessor.
 For example, the guidance sets standards for leverage and term of loans originated for portfolio or those that are syndicated to wholesale investors.
 The guidance includes: a call for clear underwriting and risk rating standards; articulation of certain standards that differed from certain market practices, particularly those of unregulated non-bank entities; detailed requirements for board and senior management reporting; and direction to develop and implement portfolio stress tests of leveraged loans originated to hold and loans originated to distribute.

 In response to a growing number of defaults and foreclosures in the US residential mortgage market, the agencies issued Interagency Guidance on Nontraditional Mortgage Product Risks (October 2006) and the Statement on Subprime Mortgage Lending (July 2007).
-The nontraditional mortgage guidance provides an overview of the loan underwriting standards, portfolio and risk management practices, and consumer protection issues for loan products that allow borrowers to defer payment of principal, and, sometimes, interest.
-The federal financial regulatory agencies have issued the attached Statement on Subprime Mortgage Lending that addresses issues relating to certain adjustable rate mortgage (ARM) products that can cause payment shock.
+The former provides an overview of the loan underwriting standards, portfolio and risk management practices, and consumer protection issues for loan products that allow borrowers to defer payment of principal and, sometimes, interest.
+The attached Statement on Subprime Mortgage Lending that addresses issues relating to certain adjustable rate mortgage (ARM) products that can cause payment shock.
 The subprime guidance establishes prudent safety and soundness and consumer protection standards that should be followed to ensure that consumers, especially subprime borrowers, obtain loans they can afford to repay and receive information that adequately describes product features.

-It is also worth noting the loan underwriting rules and practices in Korea.
-Even before the global financial crisis in 2007, Korea's supervisory authority introduced strong regulations on residential mortgage lending with conservative loan-to-value (LTV) and debt-to-income (DTI) ratio requirements.
+In Korea, even before the global financial crisis, the supervisory authority introduced strong regulations on residential mortgage lending with conservative LTV and DTI ratio requirements.
 These regulations have proved to be more than effective in managing credit risk from borrowers throughout the global financial crisis and thereafter.